 In 2004, she joined the March for Women’s Lives along with numerous members of South Palm Beach County NOW–Jean Poleshuck, Sheila and Bob Jaffe, Gloria Alpert, Maria Romero-Cuesta and her husband Skip Clements, Katie Dvorak and her parents, Joe and Barbara Dvorak, Allan Taylor, Gloria Stein, Roz Rothman, and several others.
 She was also instrumental in creating and promoting Families Against Court Travesties (FACTS), a NOW spin-off, along with Sheila Jaffe and Adele Guadalupe; this court-watch based organization has campaigned for family court reform and helped defeat two sitting judges.
 Recently, she was President of the merged Palm Beach County NOW.
 Until recently, she was President of FACTS, which can be seen at http://factscourtwatch.org/

-Technology Vice President – Rebecca André
+Technology Support – Rebecca André

 Rebecca André marched with her family against the Vietnam War in Washington D.C. while in high school and has been an activist ever since.
 She majored in Business Administration and caught the fever for life-long learning in Women’s Studies courses, where she earned a Minor and a Master’s Degree at Ohio State University.
 Beck ultimately earned a Ph.D. in Educational Policy and Leadership with an emphasis on women’s issues in higher education.
 Educational Technology developed into another fever 23 years ago and Beck served several universities and schools as Ed Tech Director, sharing her love of technology with faculty, staff, and K-20+ students.
 Beck is a long-time PBC NOW member and also enthusiastically serves as Co-chair on the Advisory Committee for FAU’s Women, Gender, and Sexuality Studies.
 She moved to Delray Beach in 2008 where she happily resides with her spouse in a super supportive community.